Harriet E. Clark: Career

 She went on to become a schoolteacher in Andover, and also taught for a year in the grammar school at Ballardvale, Massachusetts.
 At Abbott Village Mission School, she taught the primary class and played the cabinet organ.
 Here, she met another teacher, Dr. Rev. Francis Edward Clark, and in 1876, they married.

 In the following year, she organized the "Mizpah Circle", the first "Junior Society", though not yet of "Christian Endeavor".
 The Mizpah Circle was a missionary society.
 It consisted of a group of girls who studied about and prayed for missionaries.
 Clark's love of children was especially noticeable in her travels to China, Japan, and India.
 The stained-glass window in the front of the Williston Church in Portland, Maine is a memorial to the Mizpah Circle.
 Under Clark's leadership, the Mizpah Circle also raised money for the "Book of Psalms", which was used in the responsive service of the church.
 These responsive readings were found one Sunday morning in the pews as a symbol of youthful contribution to the worship.

 Clark, an effective speaker, is credited with having originated the Christian Endeavor idea, and the movement's success was largely due to her.
 As Dr. Clark made his trips to foreign countries around the world, Mrs. Clark assisted him in furthering the main object of his journeys: Christian Endeavor work.
 She made frequent addresses, especially before gatherings of pastors' wives and missionaries, to whom she explained the work.

 She uprooted every year or two that she might accompany Dr. Clark worldwide.
-A constant sufferer from seasickness, she probably traveled more miles by water than any other woman from the U.S., earning the title, "Mother Endeavor Clark".
-She traveled not only by steamship and railway but also thousands of miles by carriage and bullock cart, on the back of horses, mules, donkeys, camels, and elephants, in sedan chairs, rickshaws, wheelbarrows, and on foot, to keep their Christian Endeavor appointments in the out-of-the-way places of the world.
+A frequent sufferer from seasickness, she probably traveled more miles by water than any other woman from the U.S., earning the title, "Mother Endeavor Clark".
+She traveled not only by steamship and railway, but also thousands of miles by carriage and bullock cart, on the back of horses, mules, donkeys, camels, and elephants, in sedan chairs, rickshaws, wheelbarrows, and on foot, to keep their Christian Endeavor appointments in the out-of-the-way places of the world.
 In all these journeyings, she carried her portable typewriter and assisted Dr. Clark in his literary labors, collaborating with him in Our Journey around the World, the story of their first trip.